How to create a list of lists in Python

 Creating a simple game board with nested_lists

-Nested lists are also a natural fit for building simple grid-based games, like tic-tac-toe, since each inner list can represent a row on the board.
+Nested lists are also a natural fit for creating grid-based games, such as a classic tic-tac-toe board.

 # Initialize a 3x3 tic-tac-toe board